Liquid369/blank/doc/dnsseed-policy.md

 related to the DNS seed operation.

-If these expectations cannot be satisfied the operator should discontinue providing services and contact the active FLS Core development team as well as posting on the
+If these expectations cannot be satisfied the operator should discontinue providing services and contact the active DOGEC Core development team as well as posting on the
 [FLITS Forum](https://forum.flitswallet.app).